 How do I integrate the break into my training schedule?

-In general, it is advisable to train according to your mood during this time and still record the trainings in order to really keep track of them.
-More intensive sessions can be replaced by endurance runs or omitted completely.
+In general, it is advisable to train according to your mood during this time and still record training in order to really keep track of it.
+More intense sessions can be replaced by endurance runs or omitted completely.
 In running.COACH, each training session can also be done in another sport.
 The corresponding information is displayed.

 Be courageous and don’t be afraid to lose your shape.
 It doesn’t happen that fast.
 But you should also not expect your top form immediately after re-entering the training.
 The break will pay off, maybe a little later.